sonieez/JavaScript/README.md

 <h2>Hi there!</h2>
 This repo includes my journey of learning JavaScript.
 <hr>
-•There are three ways to create a string:
+📍There are three ways to create a string:
 <ol>
   <li>
     single quotes(' ')